 Deir Mar Saba is a 5th century CE monastery, the largest in the Judean desert.
 The complex is built on the southern cliffs of the Kidron Valley, and is protected inside a walled area with dozens of structures.
 It was established by Saint Sabas (Arabic: Mar Saba), and named after him.
 The monastery started as a place of seclusion of few monks in the caves, led by Sabas.
 Over the years it was built, expanded, and fortified.
 During the peak times it housed about 500 monks.
 It is the only monastery that still functions in the Kidron Valley, and one of the major foci of the Kidron Valley Project's efforts in site preservation.

-In July, 2015, Dr. Tom Levy, Associate Director of CISA3 at the Qualcomm Institute, led a team of students to the monastery to conduct aerial balloon photography and on-the-ground documentation of several buildings inside the monastery walls.
+In July, 2015, Dr. Tom Levy, Director of the Center for Cyber-Archaeology at the Qualcomm Institute at UC San Diego,, led a team of students to the monastery to conduct aerial balloon photography and on-the-ground documentation of several buildings inside the monastery walls.
 Matt Howland, one of Levy's graduate students, flew the balloon and took more than 600 high resoultion pictures, which he then transformed into a 3D model of the monastery with AgiSoft's "Structure from Motion" application.
 We plan to produce Virtual Reality walkthroughs of parts of the monastery and other important sites in the Kidron as web-based VR technology developes.
 The movie shown here is based on Matt's 3D model, and illustrates some of the potential of developing VR capability on the web.
 Under the direction of computer scientist Dr. Jürgen Schulze of the Qualcomm Institute, UC San Diego undergrads Connor Smith, Kristin Agcaoili, and Anish Kannan are developing software capable of displaying various forms of archaeological data inside virtual reality.
 This data will be primarily presented using head-mounted displays, such as the Oculus Rift, and virtual CAVE’s, systems that display content on screens surrounding a user.